Magic Quadrant for Content-Aware Data Loss Prevention

 - Many enterprises struggle to define their strategic content-aware DLP needs clearly and comprehensively.
 We continue to recommend that enterprises postpone their investments until they are capable of evaluating vendors' offerings against independently developed, enterprise-specific requirements.

 - Furthermore, many organizations continue to make the mistake of assigning the daily management of content-aware DLP events to IT and IT security personnel, or they initiate their DLP solution deployment as part of an IT and IT security mandate, rather than focusing on establishing their DLP deployment as a business process.

 - Most content-aware DLP solutions continue to focus on text-based content in their analysis.
-Although there were significant capability updates by a few vendors for OCR support, chemical formula notation support and schematic analysis, most vendors still struggle with nontext data — even with fingerprinting support.
+Although there were significant capability updates by vendors for optical character recognition support, chemical formula notation support and schematic analysis, most vendors still struggle with nontext data — even when invoking fingerprinting capabilities.

-- Many deployments are sold on the basis of being a tool to assist in risk management activities; however, most content-aware DLP solutions do not offer reporting, dashboard or even generalized feedback relevant for this function.
+- Many deployments are sold on the basis of being a tool to assist in risk management activities; however, most content-aware DLP solutions do not offer reporting, dashboards or even generalized feedback relevant to this function.